-> Cleaning Your Timberlake Cabinets
+Cleaning Your Cabinets

-According to the Timberlake Cabinetry Warranty, your cabinets are extremely resistant to stains and surface damage that can be caused by common household items.
+Your cabinets are extremely resistant to stains and surface damage that can be caused by common household items.

 Spills can be addressed by using a clean cloth and mild soap such as Dawn or Palmolive.
 Immediate attention to spills will guarantee that your cabinets will be looking their best for as long as possible.
 It is also recommended that you dust your cabinets periodically using a soft, slightly dampened, lint-free cloth.